momoka0122y/draft-momoka-ipv6-only-resolver/draft-momoka-v6ops-ipv6-only-resolver.md

 ### Performing the Synthesis

 Performing the addres translation should follow Section 2.3 of {{!RFC6052}}.

+* Concatenate the prefix, the 32 bits of the IPv4 address, and the suffix (if needed) to obtain a 128-bit address.

+* If the prefix length is less than 96 bits, insert the null octet "u" at the appropriate position (bits 64 to 71), thus causing the least significant octet to be excluded, as documented in Figure 1 of {{!RFC6052}}.

-The IPv6-only recursive resolver should send a query to the converted IPv6 address.
+After the synthesis is done the IPv6-only recursive resolver should send a query to the converted IPv6 address.

 ## Use of the recursive resolver as DNS64